defenseunicorns/uds-common/docs/uds-packages/guide.md

 - [ ] [UDS Package Practices](https://github.com/defenseunicorns/uds-common/blob/main/docs/uds-packages/requirements/uds-package-requirements.md) provides an extensive list of best practices, considerations, and tasks for a package to be "Made for UDS"

 #### Checkout
-Your repository has a `uds-package.yaml` manifest added to the appropriate helm chart and you can deploy to a K3d Core Dev Slim cluster, via zarf package.
+Your repository has a `uds-package.yaml` manifest added to the appropriate Helm chart and you can deploy to a K3d Core Dev Slim cluster, via zarf package.

 ## Examples